puru-samal/distributed-bitcoin-miner/README.md

-p1
-==

-This repository contains the starter code for project 1 (15-440, Fall 2024).
-It also contains the tests that we will use to grade your implementation, and two simple echo server/client (`srunner` and `crunner`, respectively) programs that you might find useful for your own testing purposes.

-If at any point you have any trouble with building, installing, or testing your code, the article titled [How to Write Go Code](http://golang.org/doc/code.html) is a great resource for understanding how Go workspaces are built and organized.
-You might also find the documentation for the [`go` command](http://golang.org/cmd/go/) to be helpful.
-As always, feel free to post your questions on Edstem.

-This project was designed for and tested on AFS cluster machines, though you may choose to write and build your code locally as well.

-## Part A
+# Distributed Bitcoin Miner

+This project implements a Live Sequence Protocol (LSP) and a distributed Bitcoin miner that uses the LSP to communicate with the server and other miners.

+## The Live Sequence Protocol (LSP)

+The Live Sequence Protocol (LSP) is a homegrown protocol for providing reliable communication with simple client and server APIs on top of the Internet UDP protocol.
+LSP provides features that lie somewhere between UDP and TCP, but it also has features not found in either protocol:

+- Unlike UDP or TCP, it supports a client-server communication model.
+- The server maintains connections between a number of clients, each of which is identified by a numeric connection identifier.
+- Communication between the server and a client consists of a sequence of discrete messages in each direction.
+- Message sizes are limited to fit within single UDP packets (around 1,000 bytes).
+- Messages are sent reliably: a message sent over the network must be received exactly once, and messages must be received in the same order they were sent.
+- Message integrity is ensured: a message sent over the network will be rejected if modified in transit.
+- The server and clients monitor the status of their connections and detect when the other side has become disconnected.

+A more detailed specification of the LSP protocol can be found in Part A of the [Writeup](p1_24.pdf).

-### Testing your code using `srunner` & `crunner`
+### Testing using `srunner` & `crunner`

-To make testing your server a bit easier we have provided two simple echo server/client programs called `srunner` and `crunner`.
-If you look at the source code for the two programs, you’ll notice that they import the `github.com/cmu440/lsp` package (in other words, they compile against the current state of your LSP implementation).
-We believe you will find these programs useful in the early stages of development when your client and server implementations are largely incomplete.
+The repository contains two simple echo server/client programs called `srunner` and `crunner` that import the `github.com/cmu440/lsp` package.

 To compile, build, and run these programs, use the `go run` command from inside the directory storing the file.

 ```bash
 go run srunner.go